-African lesbian, mother, migrant, art curator. activist. community worker. sports-lover At home: in Vienna Enjoys: her children, music and feeding her curiosity
+African lesbian, mother, migrant, art curator, activist, community worker, sports-lover At home: in Vienna Enjoys: her children, music and feeding her curiosity

-1 What has changed about how people and groups from across LGBTI+ movements come together?
+I What has changed about how people and groups from across LGBTI+ movements come together?

-We've taken away selfish interests in the change.
-It's no longer just another organising events.
-It's not only organisahashtag. tions that organise events.
-We don't just 3 How do we direct resources to "include" the interests of smaller organisations; migrant organisations, small better reflect the collective but diverse organisations are doing the planning. needs of movement work compared to And we no longer do things to satisfy the the 20s and 30s? donors.
-We have events where we social-It still comes down to funding.
-But we ise and make things work.
-We don't do have richer LGBTI people so we have so much talking.
-We prioritise the mental money for projects.
-We don't need to beg funders from outside.
-White supremacy health of activists.
-We talk about the need culture used to call us marginalised when to stay healthy.
+We've taken away selfish interests in organising events.
+It's not only organisations that organise events.
+We don't just "include" the interests of smaller organisations; migrant organisations, small organisations are doing the planning.
+And we no longer do things to satisfy the donors.
+We have events where we socialise and make things work.
+We don't do so much talking.
+We prioritise the mental health of activists.
+We talk about the need to stay healthy.
 And parties help us stay healthy.
-We socialise more and people we have historically been the majority. trust each other because they see each We just do things differently.
-For examother's non-working side. ple ILGA has become a water company that puts the money back into food, Z How have we got better at getting housing services for LGBTI communities. the message out and getting our points We've been able to decentralise funding heard? and make resources available.
-We have Activism isn't just about being trendy enough resources to go around so we don't have to lure people in to fund us. anymore.
+We socialise more and people trust each other because they see each other's non-working side.

+2 How have we got better at getting the message out and getting our points heard?

+Activism isn't just about being trendy anymore.
 We embody it.
 For me, activism has always been just existing.
 As a black lesbian from Africa, what I do, what I talk like, the friends I have is activism.
-That's
+That's the change.
+It's no longer just another hashtag.